alphonse92/vplplusplus_jlib/README.md

-# VPLPlusPlus-jlib
+# VPL ++ JLib

-Java library to writte VPL plus plus tests
+Java library to writte VPL plus plus tests and run VPL Test classes

 VplJlib provides a set of interfaces and classes that allows to you execute Vpl tests.
 In few words, VplJlib is a wrapper of JUnit Runner.